Tayyab885/Chest-Xray-Fairness-Audit/README.md

 `60-80`, `80+`.
 For a fixed set of deep-dive labels (Cardiomegaly, Effusion, Atelectasis, Pneumothorax), we report:

-- **Per-subgroup AUROC and gap.** AUROC computed separately within each subgroup for a given label; the gap is `max(AUROC) - min(AUROC)` across subgroups.
+- Per-subgroup AUROC and its gap.
+AUROC is computed separately within each subgroup for a given label, and the gap is `max(AUROC) - min(AUROC)` across subgroups.
 A large gap means the model discriminates disease presence much better for some groups than others, independent of any decision threshold.
-- **Equalized-odds TPR/FPR gaps.** At a single operating point (probability threshold chosen on the validation set via Youden's J statistic, i.e. the point maximizing TPR - FPR), we compute the true-positive-rate and false-positive-rate gap between subgroups.
-This captures disparities in the model's actual clinical decisions, not just its ranking ability.
+- Equalized-odds TPR and FPR gaps.
+At a single operating point (probability threshold chosen on the validation set via Youden's J statistic, the point maximizing TPR - FPR), we compute the true-positive-rate and false-positive-rate gap between subgroups.
+These capture disparities in the decisions the model would actually make, which its ranking ability alone can hide.

 ### Explainability

-Grad-CAM is computed on the last convolutional block of the DenseNet121 backbone (`features.norm5`) to visualize which image regions drive each prediction.
-Saliency maps are generated per subgroup for the deep-dive labels to inspect whether the model attends to clinically plausible regions consistently across groups, or relies on different (possibly spurious) cues.
+Grad-CAM runs on the last convolutional block of the DenseNet121 backbone (`features.norm5`) to show which image regions drive each prediction.
+We generate saliency maps per subgroup for the deep-dive labels, to check whether the model attends to clinically plausible regions consistently across groups or picks up different, possibly spurious cues for different groups.

 ### Mitigation

-As a first mitigation attempt, we retrain the model with a `WeightedRandomSampler` that upweights each example by `1 / group-size`, balancing the sampling frequency of sex subgroups (`group_key="sex"` by default; `tag="mitigated"`).
-The mitigated model is put through the identical fairness audit as the baseline, and the resulting gaps are compared directly against the baseline, including the outcome where resampling does not improve, or worsens, a given gap.
+As a first mitigation attempt, we retrain the model with a `WeightedRandomSampler` that upweights each example by `1 / group-size`, equalizing how often each sex subgroup is sampled (`group_key="sex"` by default, `tag="mitigated"`).
+The mitigated model goes through the same fairness audit as the baseline, and we compare the gaps directly.
+Resampling may leave a gap unchanged or widen it, and those outcomes are reported alongside the ones where it helps.

 ## Reproducing